-This reef-safe sunscreen is unscented and has only 5 ingredients (clear zinc oxide, organic sunflower oil, organic beeswax, sunflower vitamin E, and organic seabuckthorn extract).
+This reef-safe sunscreen is unscented and has only five ingredients (zinc oxide, organic sunflower oil, organic beeswax, sunflower vitamin E, and organic seabuckthorn extract).

 Badger is a family-owned, women-run B Corp established in 1995.
 It is simple, safe, and sustainable!